 Community Living Options was established in Victor Harbor in 1982 by a group of local parents who wanted respite and accommodation for their adult children.
 They didn’t want their children to be forced to move far away, or into an institution.
 They wanted their children to have the opportunity to thrive and live in their local community, hence, Community Living Options was born.

-Since 1982 CLO has offered services and specialist support coordination to people with disabilities and/or mental health support needs.
-Since then we have seen exponential growth because our clients love our services.
-And because we’ve seen so many happy clients, we have expanded and now provide services for many people spread throughout Metro Adelaide, the Fleurieu Peninsula, Adelaide Hills and even across on Kangaroo Island!How CLO can support you
+Since then we have seen exponential growth because our participants love our services.
+And because we’ve seen so many happy people, we have expanded and now provide services for many people spread throughout Metro Adelaide, the Fleurieu Peninsula, Adelaide Hills and even across on Kangaroo Island!How CLO can support you

 Click to download our 2018-2020 Strategic PlanDownload PDF

-We expect everyone to be trustworthy, reliable and honest.
+We expect everyone to be trustworthy, reliable, honest and accountable.

 Everyone has the right to feel safe and live free from abuse, neglect and exploitation.

 We believe in new ideas, flexibility, dependability and continuous improvement.

 Mel has a Psychology degree with Honours and has since gained a Masters of Business Administration.
 Mel has extensive experience in the disability sector, starting as a support worker 30 years ago.
 Her experience supporting people has been varied, including those with complex needs, psychosocial disability, those involved in the criminal justice system, personality disorders and significant mental health disorders.
 Mel has worked as a Positive Behaviour Support Practitioner and specialist for most of her career and is now registered with the Quality and Safeguards Commission as a PBS practitioner.
 Mel has extensive experience in transformational change and organisational development and learning.
 Mel commenced at CLO in 1999; working in management and leadership roles and before being appointed as the CEO in January 2018.